hvkshetry/autocad-mcp/README.md

 - `create_line`: Draw a line between two points
 - `create_circle`: Create a circle with defined center and radius
 - `create_text`: Add text labels at specified coordinates
-- `create_equipment_symbol`: Draw process equipment symbols (vessel, pump, exchanger)
+- `insert_block`: Insert a block with optional ID attribute, scale, and rotation
-- `create_pipe`: Connect equipment with pipe lines
+- `connect_blocks`: Connect two blocks with a line between named connection points
-- `create_simple_pfd`: Create a complete process flow diagram
+- `label_block`: Add a text label to a block
+- `arrange_blocks`: Arrange multiple blocks in a sequence with custom spacing
+- `set_layer_properties`: Create or modify layers with color and linetype
 - `execute_custom_autolisp`: Run custom AutoLISP code directly

+## LISP Library Structure

+The server loads multiple LISP files for functionality:

+1. **error_handling.lsp**: Base error handling and validation functions
+2. **basic_shapes.lsp**: Core functions for creating lines, circles, and text
+3. **drafting_helpers.lsp**: Functions for block manipulation, layer management, and connecting elements
+4. **block_id_helpers.lsp**: Functions for finding and manipulating blocks by ID attribute
+5. **selection_and_file.lsp**: Selection set management and file operations
+6. **advanced_geometry.lsp**: Extended geometry creation and manipulation
+7. **annotation_helpers.lsp**: Text and dimension creation tools
+8. **layout_management.lsp**: Functions for managing layouts and viewports

 ## Usage Examples

 1. **Basic Drawing Operations**:
    - "Draw a line from coordinates (100,100) to (200,150)"
    - "Create a circle at (150,150) with radius 25"
-   - "Add text 'Cooling System' at position (100,200)"
+   - "Add text 'System Title' at position (100,200)"

-2. **Process Equipment**:
+2. **Block Operations**:
-   - "Draw a pump at (100,100) with tag P-101"
+   - "Insert a block named 'PUMP' at position (100,100) with ID 'P-101'"
-   - "Create a vessel at (200,150) labeled TK-101"
-   - "Place a heat exchanger at (150,120)"

-3. **Process Flow Diagrams**:
-   - "Create a simple process flow diagram starting at (50,100)"
-   - "Draw a pump feeding into a heat exchanger and then to a storage vessel"
+   - "Label the block with ID 'P-101' as 'Feed Pump'"
+   - "Connect block 'P-101' to 'V-201' on the 'Piping' layer"

+3. **Multi-Block Operations**:
+   - "Arrange blocks 'PUMP', 'VALVE', and 'TANK' starting at (50,100) going right with 30 units spacing"
-   - "Create a PFD for a water treatment system with feed pump, filter, and storage tank"
+   - "Create a layer named 'Equipment' with color 'yellow'"

 4. **Custom AutoLISP**:
-   - "Execute this AutoLISP code to create a custom piping configuration: (defun c:create-pipe-bend ...)"
+   - "Execute this AutoLISP code to create a custom function: (defun c:my-function ...)"

 ## Limitations